supercollider/supercollider/README_LINUX.md

 ===============================

-This document is a manual for compiling and configuring SuperCollider on Linux-based operating systems.
-SuperCollider is a framework for audio synthesis and algorithmic composition, adopted by diverse demographics, including musicians, artists, and researchers.
+This document is a guide for compiling and configuring SuperCollider on Linux operating systems.
 It offers directions for customizing your SuperCollider setup, ensuring the installation meets your goals and technical needs.

-This guide will help you build SuperCollider from the source code, providing step-by-step instructions for obtaining the necessary dependencies, configuring the build, and compiling the source code.
-It also includes information on running scsynth and supernova in standalone mode and running sclang with or without a graphical user interface (GUI).
+It includes information on running `scsynth` and supernova in standalone mode and running `sclang` with or without a graphical user interface (GUI).

 ## Table of Contents